 I also carefully select my reading list in advance, and no longer hesitate to stop reading something that either doesn’t resonate with me, or that I’m not enjoying.

 Before applying The Slight Edge to my business, I would jump between having too many projects ongoing to pouring my entire focus into just one project.

 I changed my outlook quite a bit here.
 I knew that over time, the results from any one project would probably be pretty insignificant, and that spreading my focus too thin over a plethora of projects would greatly reduce my forward momentum.

-Those examples are just a few of the many changes I’ve made in my life since reading The Slight Edge, and the results over these last 8 years (and counting) have been astounding!
+Those examples are just a few of the many changes I’ve made in my life since reading The Slight Edge, and the results since 2007 have been astounding!